-WCU students Nijat Safarov and Jabrail Shahbazov demonstrated their ‘Ecomaster Fish’ project in the ‘100 Ideas for Independent States Association’ international youth project’s final stage during Independent States Association’s youth council meeting held in Baku on November 17, 2019.
-The project aroused exposition visitors’ interest.
+WCU students Nijat Safarov and Jabrail Shahbazov demonstrated their ‘Ecomaster Fish’ project in the ‘100 Ideas for Independent States Association’ international youth project’s final stage during Independent States Association’s youth council meeting held in Baku on November 17th, 2019.
+The project aroused the interest of exposition visitors.

 WCU’s ‘Caspian Space’ team passed the final stage successfully in the Cansat 2019 competition held by Azerkosmos and The Ministry of Education of Azerbaijan Republic.

-A conference about support to Start-up projects and expanding access opportunities to finance resources was held by the Ministry of Economy on February 28, 2018 or 2019.
+A conference about support to Start-up projects and expanding access opportunities to finance resources was held by the Ministry of Economy on February 28th, 2019

 Lego Robotics Olympiad for pupils of WCU on April 13th, 2019.